tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.40.0-rc5 =
+= 8.40.0-1 =

-(2017/02/25) Added new product options for Availability, Price, and Currency in the Social Settings metabox.
-Fixed a NgfbSchema method to provide correct JSON-LD syntax for Schema extensions.
+(2017/02/26) Added new options for product Availability, Price, and Currency.
+Fixed a missing 'og:video:type' meta tag for self-hosted videos (Pro version).
+Fixed a NgfbSchema method to provide correct Schema context for Schema extensions.

 = 8.39.9-1 =